pydicom/pydicom/dev/_sources/tutorials/filesets.rst.txt

 The :meth:`~pydicom.fileset.FileSet.add` method uses *pydicom's* default directory record creation functions to create the necessary records based on the SOP instance's attributes, such as *SOP Class UID* and *Modality*.
-Occasionally they may fail when an element required by these functions is empty or missing:
+Occasionally, they may fail when an element required by these functions is empty or missing:

 .. code-block:: python